Purposes and Goals of Accreditation

 Accreditation is a process that has a beginning, middle, and end, with the goal of continuous improvement.
 Programs may be accredited for a period of up to seven years.
 Programs at institutions of higher education (IHE) begin the process by completing the application for program accreditation.
 The Inclusive Higher Education Accreditation Council (IHEAC) staff review this application for completeness, and programs receive information to assist and support them in the pre-accreditation and accreditation processes.
 Next steps could include creating a plan and timeline to pursue accreditation in the future.
 You can find a more detailed description of the three phases of accreditation later in this guide.

-You can find a Glossary of Terms at the end of this guide.
+You can find a at the end of this guide.